“Hope” is the thing with feathers –

 I couldn’t access any emotions beyond anger in the past year.
 Anger is mighty in the sense it can provide us with awareness regarding our boundaries.
 Clean anger protects us.
 Aggression denies us growth.
 It is directed outwards.
 It doesn’t help us to move forward with an aligned action.
 The only way to get through our emotions is to feel them when they arise.
 Not to rush.
 Not to push.
 Not to get trapped going down a rabbit hole of he did this to me, but, instead, asking how did I participate in this outcome.
 This is where our power lies – in the recognition of our part and taking the lesson forward, knitting it into our internal self, building our next nest.

 I thought I made a solid choice.
-The carving of days, the breastfeeding, the cleaning up food from the floor, the settling of myself as my babies spill out their emotions – the many, many moments of caring daily woven into what I have known as motherhood – demolished.
-The partner with whom I created this nest – gone, already nesting with a new bird – I am left devastated.
-The structure of my nest – dismantled.
+The carving of days, the breastfeeding, the cleaning up food from the floor, the settling of myself as my babies spill out their emotions – the many, many moments of caring daily woven into what I have known as motherhood – dismissed and disparaged.
+My family—dismantled.
+The partner with whom I created this nest—gone, already nesting with a new bird.
 Harm, regardless of intention, has happened here.
 My loss is real.
 I have to let myself feel it.

 Yet, the mama bird surprises me with her resiliency.
 She immediately starts another nest.
 She moved forward, again chirping as she builds.
 I glance outside while writing this, happy she is taking action on creating a new life, yet my heart, still in its mourning state, tries to hold the grief, the suffering, the hurt, alongside faith – hopeful that the meaning of all this will certainly help me build a more durable nest – one inside myself that will shelter my little heart better than ever before and a new one for my children that shows them an expanded definition of family and love.